 See the full description and other details in the link above this one.

-Long Live the HP-11C, (includes a program to quickly and accurately find the sum of infinite alternating series, even divergent ones)
+Long Live the HP-11C, (5 pages, includes a program to quickly and accurately find the sum of infinite alternating series, even divergent ones)

 This is my HP-11C, the first Voyager I owned, which was given to me back in 1981 as a present by a close friend.